flightaware/tohil/README.md

      - `Otherwise, the str function is applied to the python object`
    - `side effects: executes function`
    - `func` may be a dot qualified name (i.e. object or module method)
- - `py eval evalString`
+ - `tohil::eval evalString`
    - `takes: string of valid python code`
-   - `returns: nothing`
+   - `returns: the result of the eval`
    - `side effects: executes code in the python interpreter`
    - **Do not use with substituted input**
+   - `evalString` may be any valid python expression
+ - `tohil::exec execString`
+   - `takes: string of valid python code`
+   - `returns: the result of the python exec`
+   - `side effects: executes code in the python interpreter`
+   - **Do not use with substituted input**
-   - `evalString` may be any valid python code, including semicolons for single line statements or (non-indented) multiline blocks
+   - `execString` may be any valid python expression code, including semicolons for single line statements or (non-indented) multiline blocks
    - errors reaching the python interpreter top level are printed to stderr
- - `py import module`
+ - `tohil::import module`
    - `takes: name of a python module`
    - `returns: nothing`
    - `side effects: imports named module into globals of the python interpreter`